ferus-web/bali/README.md

 Bali is still not in a usable state yet and is probably unstable.
 It is not meant to be used in production for now.

+# Specification Compliance
+As of 22nd of August, 2024, Bali can successfully run 0.5% of the entire Test262 suite.
+There's a lot of work to be done here, so don't shy away from sending in PRs. ;)

 # Running code with Bali
 You can compile Balde, the Bali debugger by running:
 ```